PolarbearDK/Miracle.FileZilla.Api/README.md

 Target audience is everyone who wants to automate the administration of FileZilla server, particularly user/group management.

 ##Features
-* Get/Set Groups/Users using GetAccountSettings/SetAccountSettings
+* Get/Set Groups/Users using GetAccountSettings/SetAccountSettings methods.
-* Get/Set server state using GetServerState/SetServerState
+* Get/Set server state using GetServerState/SetServerState methods.
-* Get/Set server settings GetSettings/SetSettings
+* Get/Set server settings using GetSettings/SetSettings methods.
-* Get active connections using GetConnections()
+* Get active connections using GetConnections method.
-* Kick connection using Kick(connectionId)
+* Kick connection using Kick method.
-* Ban IP (and kick) using BanIp(connectionId)
+* Ban IP (and kick) using BanIp method.
-* Use FileZillaServerProtocol for more advanced features.
+* Use FileZillaServerProtocol for more advanced implemetations.

 ##Example: Create user in 5 easy steps: